Division of Atmospheric Sciences/Department of Physics

 N.B.
 Students attending the course “Air Quality in China” at the Helsinki Summer School in August 2018 are eligible to apply to the Master’s Programme in Atmospheric Sciences based on their academic performance at Helsinki Summer School in the summer 2018.

-Students who have submitted their application to Helsinki Summer School’s course “Air Quality in China” will be offered detailed information concerning the separate application process to the Master’s Degree Programme in Atmospheric Sciences later in the spring 2018.
+Students who have submitted their application to Helsinki Summer School’s course “Air Quality in China” will be offered detailed information concerning the separate application process to the Master’s Degree Programme in Atmospheric Sciences in late June / early July.

 What is good air quality and what determines the quality of the air that we breathe?
 This course on modern atmospheric science examines the key themes and processes affecting air quality from the vantage point of physics, chemistry, meteorology and policy-making.
 The course has a particular focus on China, where the megacities are facing new kinds of air quality problems.
 We will reflect both on local factors and on the history of air quality in Europe and the United States.